Design Lead at Biohm, London.

 During my time as design lead, I was making and designing with their innovative materials which included mycelium composites and Orb (organic refuse bio compound).
 Furthermore, I engaged with clients and the rapidly evolving circular economic professional community in central London.

 With a passion for the application of innovative material technologies within our material world, this experience has been extremely influential in my academic direction in my final year studying architecture.

-Joint lead of Engineering for Change Aquaponics Society
+Joint lead of Engineering for Change Aquaponics Society, Cambodia & Edinburgh.

 September 2018 -December 2018